AbateLab/Barcoding/README.md

 2. (Filter) Filter/trim reads in whatever way you wish.
 This depends on a folder with logs, an output tag, and whatever filter/trim cutoff you choose.
 Eval takes around 8 times longer than Filter.

 To assist with choosing the right parameters for filtering, replacing, and trimming, qScoreQC provides a few graphs, also saved into the folder specified in the eval run.
-On the eval run, five graphs are provided - a cummulative histogram of number of N's a read ends with (will be changed as 2. changes), a base composition per read position graph, and cummulative histograms of scores for each heuristic.
-On filter run, a histogram of the scores remaining will be provided.
+After the eval run, five graphs can be provided with the '-g' tag - a cummulative histogram of number of N's a read ends with (will be changed as 2. changes), a base composition per read position graph, and cummulative histograms of scores for each heuristic.
+On each filter run, a histogram of the scores remaining, using the filter run's selected heuristic, will be provided.
 Also, general reports can be found in folder/report.

 ###dfsCluster.py:
 Intended to cluster pcr output sequences into groups of sequences all originating from a unique pcr input sequence